konradmayer/hyperSpec.utils/README.md

 public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)
 <!-- badges: end -->

-This package is a collection of utility functions to work with objects of the class `hyperSpec` as defined by the package [{hyperSpec}](https://cran.r-project.org/package=hyperSpec).
+This R package is a collection of utility functions to work with objects of the class `hyperSpec` as defined by the package [{hyperSpec}](https://cran.r-project.org/package=hyperSpec).
 While it is independent from the popular